Unmanned

 send multiple short radio pulses over a wide frequency band and measure the

-time it takes for signals to travel between one another (Time of Flight, ToF)
+time it takes for signals to travel between one another (Time of Flight, ToF) to determine their distance and position

 o